apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - instead of ` $ ctr` use ` $ nerdctl ` It is exactly like ` $ docker `

 ### Initialize a k8s Cluster
-1. Provision the VMs (1 Master, 2 Worker):
+1. Provision the VMs (Min of 1 Master, 1 Worker):
-2. Select and Install CRE (Docker or Containerd) on all the nodes
+2. Select and Install CRE (Containerd or others) on all the nodes
-3. Install Kubeadm on all the nodes
+3. Install Kubeadm, kubectl & kubelet on all the nodes
 4. Initialize the cluster (on the master node)
 5. Apply a CNI (Calico or flannel) on cluster
 6. Join worker nodes to the cluster